Introduction to the Principles of Young Horse Handling, Training and Backing

 Topic Overview

-The City & Guilds Level 3 Subsidiary Diploma in Horse Management is a comprehensive vocational qualification designed for students aiming to pursue a career in the equine industry.
-This diploma covers essential aspects of horse care, health, and management, including stable management, nutrition, exercise physiology, and business operations.
-It provides a solid foundation for roles such as yard manager, riding instructor, or equine business owner, and is equivalent to one A-level, making it a valuable addition to UCAS applications for university courses in equine science or related fields.
+The City & Guilds Level 3 Extended Diploma in Horse Management is a comprehensive vocational qualification designed for students aiming to pursue a career in the equine industry.
+This diploma covers a wide range of topics, including equine health, nutrition, breeding, stable management, and business operations.
+It is equivalent to three A-levels and provides a solid foundation for university study or direct entry into roles such as yard manager, riding instructor, or equine business owner.
+The course emphasises practical skills alongside theoretical knowledge, ensuring students are well-prepared for the demands of the industry.

 Key Concepts